 🔪 Instructions

-STEP 1: Preheat oven to 350°F and line two baking sheets with parchment paper.
-In a food processor, blend peanuts and flour until fine (about 30 seconds).
+STEP 1: Preheat your oven to 350°F and line two baking sheets with parchment paper.
+In a food processor, blend the peanuts and flour until they're a fine powder (about 30 seconds).

 📋 Recipe